aaronicsubstances/scalable-ipc/README.md

   * Else not done, so increase expected seq number, and set receive data timeout.

 For header_ack and data_ack pdus,
-  * Look in outgoing transfers for given message id.
+  * Look in outgoing transfers for given message id and destination endpoint.
   * Validate seq number.
   * else no error so
   * cancel receive ack timeout.